koriege/bare-system-basics/README.md

 # bare-system-basics
 ---

-Non-root software installer and updater for non production ready linux environments.
+Non-root software installer and updater for non production ready `*NIX` environments.

-This setup routine brings a selection of software locally to your linux computer.
+The `bsb.sh` setup routine brings a selection of software locally to your linux computer.
+Within the scope of life-science/bioinformatics, a Python3 conda environment, R and Perl libraries can be compiled as well.
+Optionally, find enclosed my fallback emacs configuration (see also <https://github.com/hlissner/doom-emacs>).

-# License
+# license
 ---

 The whole project is licensed under the GPL v3 (see LICENSE file for details). <br>